 Get a detailed funeral quote

 Once you have decided what you need, get a written statement before you pay.
-It should show exactly what you are buying and the cost of each item.
+It should show exactly what you are buying in detail, including an itemized cost of all goods and services.

 Provide the funeral home with a casket or urn

-The funeral provider cannot refuse to handle a casket or urn you bought online, at a local casket store, or somewhere else—or charge you a fee to do it.
+The funeral provider cannot refuse to handle a casket or urn you bought online, at a local casket store, or somewhere else—or charge you a fee to do so.
+The funeral home must also offer and honor alternative caskets, such as those made from unfinished wood.

 Make funeral arrangements without embalming

 No state law requires routine embalming for every death.
-Some states require embalming or refrigeration if the body is not buried or cremated within a certain time; some states don’t require it at all.
+Some states require embalming or refrigeration if the body is not buried or cremated within a certain time, though some states don’t require it at all.
+Some funeral homes have a policy of embalming before a public viewing, though this is not required if the viewing is private and for family only.

 Avoid taking on debt